Homemade Hot Fudge Sauce

 2. Remove from heat and add chocolate chips.
 Stir mixture until chocolate melts, then add vanilla.

 3. Store hot fudge refrigerated in an airtight container.
-Sauce will keep for at least a a month.
+Sauce will keep for at least a month.

 Notes